Synapxe-DNA/healthhub-content-optimization/README.md

 If there is no [`poetry.lock`](poetry.lock) file, Poetry will create one after dependency resolution.

+> [!WARNING]
-> **⚠️ Warning:** It is best practice to commit the `poetry.lock` to version control for more reproducible builds.
+> It is best practice to commit the `poetry.lock` to version control for more reproducible builds.
 For more information, refer [here](https://python-poetry.org/docs/basic-usage/#:~:text=changes%20in%20dependencies.-,Committing%20your%20poetry.lock%20file%20to%20version%20control,-As%20an%20application).

 ## File Structure